TheWidlarzGroup/react-native-video/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
  Please add to your issue a repro, a fresh codebase with the minimal changes so that the bug can be tested in isolation -->

+## Video sample
+If possible, include a link to the video that has the problem that can be streamed or downloaded from.